bil/watch-calibration/README.md

 The experiment may also be run outside of a container for those wishing to build the environment from scratch or run the analysis with updated dependencies.

 ### Initial Setup

+A setup script is provided that installs a Python virtual environment and all of the Python dependencies into that environment.
+This setup script uses pyenv in order to make the dependency management process more transparent, but another Python environment manager such as conda can easily be used by installing packages as specified in the incldued `requirements.txt` file.

 ```bash
 ./setup.sh